Michael Kismet is a freelance writer and a committed gamer. Odds are he'll keel over one day with a video game controller in his hands.

-It is always perfect on the PS3 without need of any video adjustments.
-Oblivion has entertained me for hundreds of hours, I find myself playing it a lot actually.
-If you have not tried it, there are many different characters to choose from, you can, as always, choose a standard heroic existence or a truly evil path, and everything in between.
+It is always perfect on the PS3 without the need for any video adjustments.
+Oblivion has entertained me for hundreds of hours; I find myself playing it a lot.
+If you have not tried it, there are many different characters to choose from; you can, as always, choose a standard heroic existence or a truly evil path, and everything in between.

 8. Fallout 3

 In Fallout 3, you create a character of your own preference and delve into an awe-inspiring, post-apocalyptic wasteland where every day is a fight for survival.
 This RPG is truly a massive game.
 If you are a PS3 owner and Fallout 3 fan, this is the combination that you've been endlessly waiting for.

 There are bugs and glitches, but it is more or less expected with the PS3.
 When they really want to push a game out, they don't test thoroughly before they do so.
 Also, keep in mind that the technical issues people are having are only a patch update away from being improved.
 It didn't win game of the year in 2008 for nothing.
 Once again, it is a great game and a nice modernization of the classics.

 9. Majin and the Forsaken Kingdom

 Your goal is to save the kingdom by working with the most unlikely partner.
 Majin and the Forsaken Kingdom is a modern adaptation of partnership gaming, integrated seamlessly when it comes to combat and solving various problems.
 I believe this is a superb game for any action-adventure enthusiast.